haoyuhsu/autovfx/README.md

 - [x] Environment Setup
 - [x] Pretrained checkpoints, data, and software preparation
 - [x] Simulation example on Garden scene
-- [ ] Details of pose extraction (SfM) and pose alignment
+- [x] Details of pose extraction (SfM) and pose alignment
+- [x] Details of training 3DGS
+- [x] Details of surface reconstruction
+- [ ] Details of estimating relative scene scale
 - [ ] Code for sampling custom camera trajectory
-- [ ] Details of estimating relative scene scale
-- [ ] Details of training 3DGS
-- [ ] Details of surface reconstruction
 - [ ] Details of light estimation
-- [ ] Details of running simulations on waymo road scenes
+- [ ] Demonstrate edits on a single casually-captured video

 ## :clapper: Prerequisites
 The code has been tested on: